 - Weight Maintenance

-- Q What should I eat to lose butt fat?
+- Q What size plate should I use if I want to lose weight?

-- Q How do I get rid of the fat on my thighs?
+- Q How can I get rid of a double chin?